Remarks on strictly singular operators: Strict singularity of bounded operators

-\begin{definition} A pair of Banach spaces $(X,Y)$ is called totally incomparable if there exists no infinite dimensional Banach space $Z$ which is isomorphic to a subspace of $X$ and to a subspace of $Y$. \end{definition}
+A pair of Banach spaces $(X,Y)$ is called totally incomparable if there exists no Banach space $Z$ which is isomorphic to a subspace of $X$ and to a subspace of $Y$.
+A property $P$ on a Banach space $X$ is called hereditary if it is enjoyed by every $M \leq X$. $X$ is said to have nowhere $P$ if it has no subspace having the property $P$.
+By $L_w$ and $L_v$ we denote the classes of weakly compact and completely continuous (or fully complete) operators, respectively.
+A Banach space $X$ is said to have the Dunford-Pettis property (DPP) if $L_w(X,Y) \subseteq L_v(X,Y)$, for any Banach space $Y$. $X$ is said to have the reciprocal Dunford-Pettis property (rDPP), if $L_v(X,Y) \subseteq L_w(X,Y)$.